 The launch of this spacecraft turns the focus away from telescopes in the realm of space related news.
 Often when we hear about news from NASA it typically deals with telescopes such as Kepler, Spitzer and the James Webb telescope.
 The launch of this spacecraft is great news to hear especially considering that 2033 is the target year (mandated by a presidential order by U.S President Donald Trump) for a human mission to Mars.
 This spacecraft’s launch is only one of several series of events that are necessary before an eventual astronaut led trip to Mars.

 Space Exploration Must Move Dramatically Forward in Progress within the Next 100 years

 May 11, 2018

 As the Late Astrophysicist Stephen Hawking indicated, humans must make dramatic progress in space exploration in the next 100 years if we are to survive.
-Couple this with J. Richard Gott III suggesting that a Martian colony must be developed by us humans within 46 years (this was suggested by him in 2007 so a target date would be 2053).
-Considering that NASA is under executive orders to have a manned mission to Mars by 2033 this would give around 20 years for a human colony to form on Mars.
+Couple this with J. Richard Gott III suggesting that a Martian human settlement must be developed by us humans within 46 years (this was suggested by him in 2007 so a target date would be 2053).
+Considering that NASA is under an executive order to have a manned mission to Mars by 2033 this would give around 20 years for a human presence to form on Mars.
 Although space telescopes have brought in impressive findings over the last twenty to thirty years, human spaceflight is a completely different matter as the last place that humans went to was the moon back in the 1960’s.
 War, political corruption, a dramatic reduction in funding towards space programs and other problems here on earth have resulted in stagnated progress in human spaceflight and exploration.
 The only notable achievement that consisted of human spaceflight in the last twenty years is perhaps the construction and maintenance of the International Space Station.

 James Webb Telescope